Paridhi004/Text-Summarization/README.md

 - Compression ratio: 0.20

 ### Step 4: Identify Ideal Best and Ideal Worst
-- Ideal Best: Maximum ROUGE scores, Minimum time and size
+- Ideal Best: For benefit criteria, we take the maximum value across all models.
+For cost criteria, we take the minimum value.
-- Ideal Worst: Minimum ROUGE scores, Maximum time and size
+- Ideal Worst: For benefit criteria, we take the minimum value across all models.
+For cost criteria, we take the maximum value.

 ### Step 5: Compute TOPSIS Scores
 Distances from ideal best and worst solutions were calculated and TOPSIS score was computed.